Birmingham 2022 Queen's Baton Relay

 Activities on the day

-The Queen's Baton Relay will be at Saltwell Park between 4.45 and 5pm.
+The Queen's Baton Relay will be at Saltwell Park at approximately 5pm - so come along and join in the fun.

-So come along and join in the fun, with lots of activities to get involved with between 4.30 to 5.30pm.
+We have lots of sports taster activities to get involved in between 4.30 to 5.30pm.